-The world of online marketing can be scary but it’s not impossible, taking certain steps can help you accomplish your achievements and long-term goals; you may be familiar with social media platforms such as Facebook, Twitter and Instagram.
+The world of online marketing can be scary but it’s not impossible, taking certain steps can help you achieve your long-term goals; you may be familiar with social media platforms such as Facebook, Twitter and Instagram.
 These are three commonly used platforms for businesses, if you are promoting on any of these you’re off to a good start!
-However, you need to ensure you are regularly posting and keeping content exciting.
+However, you need to ensure you are regularly post and keep content exciting.
 Why?
 Google is the most popular search engine used worldwide and if you can rank highly in their search engine optimisation (SEO), then more people are going to view your property before competitors.

-The answer is duplicated content, Google ranks SEO based on algorithms that websites must abide to in order to have a higher ranking when people search for their products, services or accommodation etc. Duplicating content can direct users to poor quality content and Google will disapprove, consequently your website will be found lower on search results.
+The answer is, duplicated content.
+Google ranks SEO based on algorithms that websites must abide to have a higher ranking when people search for their products, services accommodation etc. Duplicating content can direct users to poor quality content and Google will disapprove, as a result your website will be found lower on search results.

 Anchor Links are when you link a word or sentence so when you want to find out more information users are directed (traffic) to different pages conveying appropriate information so they don’t then bounce off your website, keeping your bounce rate low and ranking high.

 Promote your property on various types of social media, Facebook, Twitter and Instagram are very commonly used platforms and all I highly recommend.
 However, if you’re managing the platforms yourself, keeping up to date, relevant and new content can be hard to manage.
 I would advise you to use a platform that you find easier to use, as you can then produce content quickly and effectively.
 Personally, I love using Instagram, you can have unlimited text space, can edit your images in the same program, tag users, add locations and connect to other social media platforms such as Facebook, Twitter and Tumblr.
 Using hashtags can increase your engagements too, reaching a wider audience searching for specific keywords.